Rinsing mouth and brushing teeth with xylitol sugar

 If it is, please consider sharing its positive message with others and supporting its work in any easy way you choose.
 Click here for several suggestions for supportive action you can easily take involving you with no extra financial costs, such as simply telling others about this public-service site!

-* Please note that Healing Teeth Naturally is not associated with Dr. Bruhn in any way, shape or form.
-In all likelihood, Dr. Bruhn would not endorse some, much or most other material published on this site.
+Please also note that Healing Teeth Naturally is not associated with Dr. Bruhn in any way, shape or form.
+In all likelihood, Dr. Bruhn would not endorse some, much or most other material published on this humanitarian site.

 1 Healing Teeth Naturally doesn't recommend using conventional toothpaste, see Toothpaste: hazardous to dental and bodily health?.